 Plan ahead for liquor licencing applications

 Event organisers who want to apply for a special licence to sell or supply alcohol are reminded that they need submit applications at least 20 working days ahead of their planned summer events.
-Please note: Between 20 December and 15 January, there are no ‘working days’, which means events planned for early-February 2021 or earlier must have applications lodged by Monday, 7 December 2020.
-Read more here: Plan ahead for liquor licencing applications.
+Please note: Between 20 December and 15 January, there are no ‘working days’, which means events planned for early-February 2022 or earlier must have applications lodged by Monday, 6 December 2021.

 To ensure that the sale and supply of alcohol takes place responsibly, it is a legal requirement under the Sale and Supply of Alcohol Act 2012 that you have a licence before you can sell or supply alcohol.

 Licence holders must be aged 20 years or over, and meet the other requirements of the Act.
 A licence is issued to a person, company or legal entity in relation to a premise (or conveyance, such as a train or boat).
 A licence cannot be transferred from one person to another, or from one premise or conveyance to another.

 At all times when alcohol is being sold or supplied to the public on licensed premises, a certified manager is required to be on duty and is responsible for compliance with the Act and the conditions of the licence.

 What licence should I apply for?

 The type of licence you apply for depends on what activities or type of business you are planning.
 There are four types of licences.

 An on-licence authorises the holder to sell or supply alcohol for consumption on their premises, but alcohol cannot be removed from the site.